open-telemetry/opentelemetry.io/content/en/docs/collector/installation.md

 ## Kubernetes

-Deploys an agent as a daemonset and a single gateway instance.
+The following command deploys an agent as a daemonset and a single gateway
+instance:

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/open-telemetry/opentelemetry-collector/main/examples/k8s/otel-config.yaml
 ```

-The example above is meant to serve as a starting point, to be extended and customized before actual production usage.
+The previous example is meant to serve as a starting point, to be extended and customized before actual production usage.
 For production-ready customization and installation, see [OpenTelemetry Helm Charts][].

-The [OpenTelemetry Operator][] can also be used to provision and maintain an OpenTelemetry Collector instance, with features such as automatic upgrade handling, `Service` configuration based on the OpenTelemetry configuration, automatic sidecar injection into deployments, among others.
+You can also use the [OpenTelemetry Operator][] to provision and maintain an OpenTelemetry Collector instance, with features such as automatic upgrade handling, `Service` configuration based on the OpenTelemetry configuration, automatic sidecar injection into deployments, and more.

-For a comprehensive guide to using the collector with Kubernetes, see [Kubernetes Getting Started](/docs/kubernetes/getting-started/).
+For guidance on how to use the Collector with Kubernetes, see [Kubernetes Getting Started](/docs/kubernetes/getting-started/).

 ## Nomad

-Reference job files to deploy the Collector as an agent, gateway and in the full demo can be found at [Getting Started with OpenTelemetry on HashiCorp Nomad][].
+You can find reference job files to deploy the Collector as an agent, gateway, and as full demo in [Getting Started with OpenTelemetry on HashiCorp Nomad][].

-## Linux Packaging
+## Linux

 Every Collector release includes APK, DEB and RPM packaging for Linux amd64/arm64/i386 systems.
-The packaging includes a default configuration that can be found at `/etc/otelcol/config.yaml` post-installation.
+You can find the default configuration in `/etc/otelcol/config.yaml` after installation.

 > Note: `systemd` is required for automatic service configuration.

 ### APK Installation

-To get started on alpine systems run the following replacing `v{{% param collectorVersion %}}` with the version of the Collector you wish to run.
+To get started on Alpine systems run the following commands:

 {{< tabpane text=true >}} {{% tab AMD64 %}}